 Moffitts Farm is located near Romsey, 60 kilometres north of Melbourne, Victoria, Australia.
-The Francis family purchased it in the 1950s from the Moffitts family (one brother and two sisters) who were original settlers farming with horses and moulboard ploughs.
+The Francis family purchased it in 1953 from the Moffitts family (one brother and two sisters) who were original settlers using horses and moulboard ploughs.
 Patrick and Anne Francis purchased the farm from Patrick’s parents in 1986.

 Little native vegetation remained by 1952, just two manna gums, two blue gums (E. globulus) and around six blackwoods (A. melanoxylon), all the rest presumably being cleared to provide fencing materials and fuel for the giant walk-in size fire place in the cottage.

 Post the 1986 purchase of Moffitts Farm, development was at first slow with Anne and Pat living in Melbourne for their children’s education and employment as editor of the national monthly magazine FARM, later Australian Farm Journal.

 The cottage and all outbuildings had been converted to hay sheds by Pat’s father who used the property as an extension to his nearby farm.
 By 1990 the cottage had been restored to a point where it could be lived in for a day or two.
 Lighting was still oil lamps, candles, torches while a generator became the power source for electric tools.

 In 1993 Pat started running small trials on the farm based on his agricultural science knowledge and experience of innovative farmers and consultants he visited and interviewed as editor of Australian Farm Journal and Australian Landcare Magazine.